- 1

 Oracle

-- Data Guard — Physical/Logical Standby with automatic Switchover/Failover (requires paid option)
+- Data Guard — Physical/Logical Standby with automatic Switchover/Failover (requires option purchase)

-- Active Data Guard — Read from standby while replication is active (requires additional paid option)
+- Active Data Guard — read from Standby while replicating (requires additional option purchase)

-- GoldenGate — Logical replication across platforms with Change Data Capture (CDC) support
+- GoldenGate — Logical Replication across platforms, supports Change Data Capture (CDC)

-- RAC (Real Application Clusters) — Active-Active clustering where all nodes can read and write simultaneously (requires paid option)
+- RAC (Real Application Clusters) — Active-Active Clustering where all nodes read and write simultaneously (requires option purchase)

-Key Point: Many of Oracle's HA features require additional paid options beyond the base license — RAC, Active Data Guard, and GoldenGate all carry extra costs.
+Key Point: Many of Oracle's HA features require additional option purchases beyond the base license — RAC, Active Data Guard, and GoldenGate all carry extra costs.
 PostgreSQL provides Streaming Replication + Logical Replication completely free.

 JSON & NoSQL Capabilities